Beautiful Wood and Wire Fence Designs and Options

 Cattle panels make for excellent infill for wood and wire fences.
 The heavy duty wire strands are welded together where they intersect.
 This makes for a rigid panel that can be cut to any width.

 There is no need to stretch cattle panels.
-As a result, allowing it to be installed in a continuous run or between posts easily.
+As a result, allowing them to be installed in a continuous run or between posts easily.
+They are also easier to install in areas where the fence line will step often.

 cattle panel gate with wood frame